Chonolith: Examples

 The Siberian continental flood basalt (CFB) province was formed at the Permo-Triassic boundary when a superplume was surrounded by subducting oceanic crust slabs.
 It is thought that the igneous rock intrusions and the flood basalt events lasted around 2 to 4 million years.
 There are substantial Cu-Ni-PGE sulfide deposits found within the mafic intrusive igneous rock formations located under the flood basalts.
-This specific pluton is 20km in length.
+This specific pluton is 20 km in length.